valensh1/Mapty/README.md

 - HTML
 - CSS
-- Vanilla Javascript
+- Vanilla JavaScript
+- Leaflet - open-source JavaScript library for interactive maps

 ### What I Learned

-Learned to build an interactive and fully functional banking application using:
-- Intl Library API
-  - Used to format country currency (NumberFormat() method) and country specific formatted dates (DateTimeFormat() method)
+Learned to build a basic workout application which allows a user to indicate a workout location on a map and log their workout information using:
+- Leaflet - Open-source JavaScript library for interactive maps
+  - Used to insert map into application and display marker pins on map when user logs their workout information for that particular location on map
+- Object-Oriented Programming (OOP) - Use of classes with constuctor functions and relevant sub-classes that extend the parent class
 - insertAdjacentHTML Method
-  - Easy way to insert HTML including some variables with calculations right into our application which was used to create each banking transaction row.
+  - Easy way to insert HTML including some variables with calculations right into our application which was used to create each workout log.
-- Working with timers such as the setTimeout and setInterval methods
-  - Used in application to log user activity and log a user out if they are determined to be inactive for 5 minutes.
-- Working with the Math Object
-  - Used Math.abs, Math.round, Math.floor and Math.trunc methods
 - DOM Manipulation
-- Event Listeners - click events
+- Event Listeners - change and click events
-  - Used buttons tied to certain click events in application such as logging in, transferring money, requesting a loan
+  - Change Event - For when user changing a workout from Running to Cycling on form the last input field displayed to user is different and needed to be toggled
+  - Click Event - For when user clicked on a particular workout on form the user would be navigated to marker pin on map for where that workout occurred
-- Use of forms
+- Use of form
-    - Used forms to gather information from user throughout application for such things as username, pin, transfer amounts, loan amounts, etc.
+    - Used form to gather information from user about each workout such as duration, distance, elevation, steps per minute, cadence, etc.
-- Switch statement
-  - Used to determine if transaction dates happened within 7 days to display instead of the date but a string like 'Today' or '3 days ago' to represent when the transaction occurred
+- Using JavaScript to change CSS styles such as toggling class names when an event occurs.
 - Working Extensively with Arrays:
-  - Slice Method
-    - Used to create a shallow copy of an array
-  - Sort Method
-    - Used to sort our list of banking transactions by date
-  - forEach Map and flatMap Methods
-    - Used to loop through our accounts to return pertinent information for application such as current account holders banking transaction amounts, etc and flattening arrays if applicable using the flatMap method.
-  - Filter and Reduce Methods
-    - Used to filter arrays in our applicaton for such things as negative dollar amounts (money going out).
-Then chaining it with a reduce method to add up the filtered array and return a single dollar amount.
-  - Find, findIndex and Some Methods
+  - Every Method - combined with Number.isFinite method to perform validation on user workout information input into the formus to ensure user is logging logical workout data.
-    - Used to find various elements inside accounts array to be used elsewhere in application.
+  - ForEach Method - Used to loop through an array containing workout information and invoking function to display each workout information in DOM
-  - Split and Join Methods
-    - Split method used to create arrays from strings in our application to loop over and then ultimately use the join method to join arrays back into strings.
+  - Push method - Inserting data at the end of an array
+- Local Storage - Use of local storage to store workout information so when application is loaded the workout information entered previously is displayed and not lost.

 ### Continued Development